MaxenceLiboz/42_projects/ft_printf/README.md

-# ft_printf project at 42 school

-### Create a function that copy the functionnality of the real printf.

-ft_printf will be able to manage %c, %s, %d, %i, %u, %x, %X, %% convertions.

-### What I learned:

-* stdarg -> va_list, va_start, va_arg, va_end.
-* Array of pointer to function.
-* Manage undefined behavior from the real function.

 # ft_printf
-> Recreate a part of the printf function.
+> Re-create a part of the printf function.

 ## Table of Contents
 * [General Info](#general-information)